 Physical Science, particularly those Chemistry topics, can be especially different.
 Students are tasked with understanding things they cannot see or feel or hear or experience.
 While there are observable characteristics, of course, students are really expected to begin connecting what can be seen to what cannot.

 Developing and Using Models is an important practice in this phase of learning.
 But we aren’t talking about those gumdrop atoms.
-Sorry, those don’t do much to help students understand the structure of an atom or how its structure explains its characteristics one bit.
+Sorry, considering how we’ve typically carried out that project, those don’t do much to help students understand the structure of an atom or how its structure explains its characteristics one bit.
 (It’s ok, I’ve been there.)
 So how can you use modeling to make abstract concepts more concrete?
 How can modeling help build conceptual understanding – the deep kind of knowing where they just “get it”?

 Interestingly enough, models of atoms and molecules in my lessons now look nothing like those gumdrop atoms I used to have hanging from my ceiling.
 Instead, they look a lot more like the blocks and puzzle pieces on shelves in my kids’ playroom.